majhas/self-refining-dft/README.md

 # Self-Refining DFT

 ## Setup
-Define the environment variables in .env.example file and change the name to .env
+Define the environment variables in `.env.example` file and rename to `.env`

 ## Install
 ```